-To overcome smartphone addiction, you must be able to maintain a certain level of discipline and consistency in the methods I am going to share with you.
+To overcome smartphone addiction, you must maintain a certain level of discipline and consistency in the methods I am going to share with you.

 How To Overcome Smartphone Addiction

-- You should try having periodical “smartphone-use-breaks”.
+1. You should try having periodical “smartphone-use-breaks.”
 Give yourself time off without your phone.
 Try doing this during your leisure.
 Instead of checking the latest updates, take a walk, go out for a drink with some colleagues (without your smartphone) or read a book.
 Make sure you don’t have any urgent appointments.
 Gradually, this method will help you out of nomophobia.

-- Honestly, you don’t need to check your phone at every given point in time.
-You can set specific times to check your messages and reply emails.
+2. Honestly, you don’t need to check your phone at every given point in time.
+You can set specific times to check your messages and reply to emails.
 For a start, every 3 hours should be okay.
 Within those hours, just don’t touch your phone unless there’s an urgent call.

-- Furthermore, designating activities in which forbidding phone usage can go a long way to help you.
+3. Furthermore, designating activities forbidding phone usage can go a long way to help you.
 For instance, you can decide not to use your phone when driving, eating or using the washroom.

-- Be careful not to download so many apps.
+4. Be careful not to download so many apps.
 One cause of smartphone addiction is the availability of a lot of apps on your smartphone.
-Once you have a lot of apps (especially social and news apps) you will receive notification at every point in time and these notifications will trigger the desire to use it every time.
+Once you have many apps (especially social and news apps), you will receive a notification at every point in time, and these notifications will trigger the desire to use it every time.

-- If you’re talking to someone, don’t answer your phone.
-Unless you are expecting an urgent call, there is no need to engage in a virtual interaction when there is someone trying to get your attention right in front of you; this may affect your relationships.
+5. If you’re talking to someone, don’t answer your phone.
+Unless you are expecting an urgent call, there is no need to engage in a virtual interaction when someone is trying to get your attention right in front of you; this may affect your relationships.

-- Finding a new hobby can also help you to overcome smartphone addiction.
-You usually spend lots of hours with your phone when you are idle.
+6. Finding a new hobby can also help you to overcome smartphone addiction.
+You usually spend lots of hours on your phone when you are idle.
 Consider engaging in more productive hobbies that will take your attention away from your smartphone.

-- Concentrate on your work/studies; don’t be destructed by your phone.
+9. Concentrate on your work/studies; don’t be destructed by your phone.
 Instead of putting your phone beside you when studying/working, keep it away or better still put it off until you finish that assignment.
-This will help you to be more productive unless your work requires for you to be with your phone every time.
+This will help you be more productive unless your work requires you to be with your phone every time.